A True Story of Famous Welsh Gypsies

 Robin Huw Bowen composed the score and plays the triple harp on Eldra.
 Robin is an acknowledged musical authority, specializing in Welsh folk and Gypsy music, and he performs Welsh harp music around the world.
 In 1998 he joined with three other traditional Welsh musicians to form Crasdant.
 Recently, he has formed a Welsh triple harp choir called Rhes Ganol with four other triple harpists.

-Robin first met the real Eldra whilst on a television chat show in 1991.
-He contacted her later on as he was interested in her style of music but it took him a while to gain her trust.
-Gradually, she accepted him and agreed to teach him her lively Gypsy tunes.
-So it was fitting that he should be invited to play a small piece of music on the drama Eldra - and even more fitting that he should go on to compose the score and play the harp music which won the BAFTA prize for Best Original Music.
+Robin first met Eldra whilst on a television chat show in 1991.
+He contacted her later as he was interested in her style of music however it took him sometime to gain her trust.
+Gradually she accepted Robin and agreed to teach him her Gypsy tunes.
+So it was fitting he should be invited to go on to compose the score and play the harp music on the film which won the BAFTA prize for Best Original Music.
 “It was just fantastic … a real victory,” he said, but “the honour goes to Eldra because without her there wouldn’t have been a film”.
-He was very proud of the finished film and "proud to be part of celebrating Eldra.
-She left us so much in a very small way". ...
+He was very proud of the finished drama and "proud to be part of celebrating Eldra.
+She left us so much in a very small way" ...
 More on Robin

 Why is Eldra the Drama so important? - it's extremely significant for both Welsh Romani culture and Welsh culture and a landmark film for the nation.
-When I first saw Eldra I was immediately captured by the quality of cinematography.
-It has to be said Teliesyn's film production team and the array of talented Welsh actors did a cool cymru making this 35mm film.
-It's what Welsh film-making is all about - embracing our Welsh cultural traditions and projecting their richness into the world arena.
+When I first saw Eldra I was instantly captured by the quality of the cinematography.
+It has to be said Teliesyn's film production team and the array of talented Welsh actors did a smart job making this 35mm film.
+It's what Welsh film-making is all about - embracing the cultural traditions and projecting their richness into the world arena.
 With Eldra nothing is watered down for some short-lived market.
-It's a solid earthy period valley drama - that locks out present day time for 90 minutes - then the nostalgic flicker disappears into the ethos of past history.
-A social drama that will no doubt one day have its name permanently placed in the film vaults as a Welsh classic, alongside the other great Welsh drama Hedd Wyn.
+It's a earthy period drama - that locks out the present day for 90 minutes - then the nostalgic flicker disappears into the ethos of past history.
+A social drama that will one day etch its name in the film vaults as a Welsh classic, alongside the other great Welsh drama Hedd Wyn.
 The Irish did it with David Lean's Ryan's Daughter, the English with Ken Loach's Kes, and let's not forget the smoky top brilliance of A Taste of Honey, a film that went on to inspire the creation of Coronation Street, which then iconically inspired the whole development of the Soap World as we know it today.
 Without question, an evolution on celluloid.

-What's after Eldra? of course Wales needs to move on with modern contemporary film concepts, but lets not forget to make the "The Obvious" .
+What's after Eldra? of course Wales needs to move on with contemporary film concepts, but lets not forget to make the "The Obvious" at some point.
 When will Llewelyn the Last or Prince Madog and the Discovery of America ever hit the silver screens or will it just become Llewelyn the forgotten.
-Away from the epics perhaps a simpler challenge - a film of Edgar Christian's adventure , a movie long over due.
+Away from epics perhaps a simpler challenge - a film of Edgar Christian's adventure , a movie long over due.
 Film budgets are always a major restricting factor on what can and can't be made, and this certainly applies to S4C with their ever-shrinking kitty courtesy of the powers to be.
-Yet against all odds every now and then S4C turn out some top class stuff, with a fistful of world spanning animations and how can we forget Hedd Wyn - robbed of its rightful oscar by an egoistic hollywood.
-Still, perhaps it's now time Cymru cast off the 1000 year old foggy cataract and showed clearer vision.
-We need to embrace new methods in how to successfully nurture our vast secret vaults of ancient literature and adapt these past works of arts into formats for the future world arena - so people can learn what Celtic Wales is really all about, that we're not just all rocks and sheep, and most importantly where we are located.
+Yet against all odds every now and then S4C churn out some class stuff, like world spanning animations and Hedd Wyn - robbed of its rightful oscar by an egoistic hollywood.
+Still, perhaps it's now time Cymru cast off the foggy old cataract and showed clearer vision.
+We need to embrace new methods in how to successfully nurture our vast secret vaults of ancient literature and adapt these past works of arts into formats for the future world arena - so people can learn what Celtic Wales is about, that we're not just a rock garden full of sheep, and most importantly where we are located.
 How many Americans still think Wales is in England!

-As one well-travelled old mush from Chile once told me: "I've travelled in my lifetime around every crease of the world but Wales is my favourite secret corner of the garden ".
-True words my friend or - Tatcho lavos tute rokker pral as the Welsh Roms would say.
-Let's hope it stays that way.
+As one well-travelled old mush from Chile once told me: "I've travelled in my lifetime around every crease of the world but Wales is my favourite secret corner "

 The Real Eldra Roberts - Descendant of Abram Wood, the first Romani to settle in Wales "I'm not going to be on celluloid when I'm gone."